What is the Localities Bid Fund all about?

 LBF2 will not fund:

-- Payments towards areas generally understood to be the responsibility of statutory authorities, including schools, i.e. projects that take place in school, during school hours and/or only for the benefit of the pupils will not be considered.
+- payments towards areas generally understood to be the responsibility of statutory authorities, including schools, for example projects that take place in school, during school hours and/or only for the benefit of the pupils will not be considered.
 PTAs/Parent Councils can apply, but must evidence the project has genuine wider community benefit outwith the school

-- Projects not aligned to Council and/or Community Planning Partnership policies, strategies and priorities
+- projects not aligned to us and/or Community Planning Partnership policies, strategies and priorities

 A maximum of 50% of your application costs can be used for staffing/salary/consultants/external trainers, but cannot be used to fund core staffing activity/time.